frankstepanski/node-express-course/week3/readme.md

 The difference is that **response.end()** does ends the response process, but it does not send any data back to the client.

 >When would this be useful?
 It can be used when only a status code needs to be sent back to the client.

->**Order of routes** - The order of routes is important.
-Express searches through routes in the order that they are registered in your code.
-The first one that is matched will be used, and its callback will be called.

 **Status Codes**